A minimum of 64 UCAS points

 If you are an international student or for the latest information on tuition fees visit the student finance page on our website.

-Additional costs may include the purchase of Personal Protective Equipment (PPE) in order to undertake practical activities on the zoo, farm and other facilities.
+Additional costs will include the purchase of Personal Protective Equipment (PPE) in order to undertake practical activities on the zoo, farm and other facilities.
 These should include at least one pair of overalls (preferably blue/green) and a pair of steel toe-capped work boots/wellington boots.
-Additionally, students may wish to purchase other suitable outdoor wear in preparation for bad weather (i.e. waterproof/windproof coat).
+Additionally, students may wish to purchase other suitable outdoor wear in preparation for bad weather (i.e. waterproof/ windproof coat).
+A white lab coat and safety glasses will also be required for laboratory sessions.
 The above items can be purchased either independently or through the College online shop.
-Please note that the purchasing of PPE should be undertaken in advance of enrolment onto the programme, as practical sessions may be facilitated from the start of the programme.
+Please note that the purchasing of the above equipment should be undertaken in advance of enrolment onto the programme, as practical sessions may be facilitated from the start of the programme.

-Students will be offered the chance to engage in both domestic and overseas learning opportunities with which to enhance their classroom-based learning experience.
-Here, students will have the option to undertake overseas study for academic credit in year 2 of the programme, or simply participate for experiential purposes.
-These may include opportunities to study zoological collections in Europe, but also undertaking conservation field courses within locations such as Southern Africa, South America and the UK.
+Students may be offered the chance to engage in both domestic and overseas learning opportunities with which to enhance their classroom-based learning experience.
+Here, students will have the option to undertake overseas study in Year 2 as part of an experiential field course.
+These may include opportunities to study zoological collections in Europe, but also undertaking conservation field courses in such locations as Southern Africa, South America and the UK.

 The main emphasis placed on these field courses is the development of professional, industry relevant skills and the application of students’ knowledge in a novel, stimulating, yet challenging environment.
 Costs associated with the field courses range from £500 – £1000 (UK & Europe), and between £2,200 – £2,800 (South America & Southern Africa).
 Please note that precise pricing of all field courses is subject to change, pending availability and recruitment.